DMCC Free Zone

 4. E-Commerce License: This license is designed for businesses trading online, providing flexibility and opportunities in the digital space.

-5. Freelance License: Aimed at individual professionals looking to provide freelance services without establishing a full business entity
+5. Freelance License: Aimed at individual professionals looking to provide freelance services without establishing a whole business entity

 Benefits of Setting Up in DMCC Free Zone

-Establishing a company in the DMCC Free Zone offers numerous advantages:
+Establishing a company in the DMCC Free Zone offers many advantages:

 1. 100% Foreign Ownership: Foreign investors can maintain full ownership without needing a local partner.